-The Medicare Plan Finder at Medicare.gov/find-a-plan features a star rating system for Medicare health and drug plans.
+The Medicare Plan Finder at Medicare.gov/plan-compare features a star rating system for Medicare health and drug plans.
 The Overall Star Rating gives an overall rating of the plan's quality and performance for the types of services each plan offers.

-Definitions of blue words are on pages 129-132.
-For plans covering health services, this is an overall rating for the quality of many medical/health care services that fall into 5 categories:
+For plans covering health services, this is an overall rating for the quality of many medical/health care services that fall into 5 categories and includes:

-- 1. Staying healthy-screening tests and vaccines: Includes whether members got various screening tests, vaccines, and other check-ups to help them stay healthy. - 2.
-Managing chronic (long-term) conditions: Includes how often members with certain conditions got recommended tests and treatments to help manage their condition. - 3.
-Member experience with the health plan: Includes member ratings of the plan. - 4.
-Member complaints and changes in the health plan's performance: Includes how often Medicare found problems with the plan and how often members had problems with the plan.
-Includes how much the plan's performance has improved (if at all) over time. - 5.
-Health plan customer service: Includes how well the plan handles member appeals.
+- 1. Staying healthy-screening tests and vaccines: Whether members got various screening tests, vaccines, and other check-ups to help them stay healthy. - 2.
+Managing chronic (long-term) conditions: How often members with certain conditions got recommended tests and treatments to help manage their condition. - 3.
+Member experience with the health plan: Member ratings of the plan. - 4.
+Member complaints and changes in the health plan's performance: How often members had problems with the plan.
+Includes how much the plan's performance improved (if at all) over time. - 5.
+Health plan customer service: How well the plan handles member calls and questions.

-For plans covering drug services, this is an overall rating for the quality of prescription-related services that fall into 4 categories:
+For plans that cover prescription drugs, this is an overall rating for the quality of prescription-related services that fall into 4 categories and includes:

-- 1. Drug plan customer service: Includes how well the plan handles member appeals. - 2.
-Member complaints and changes in the drug plan's performance: Includes how often Medicare found problems with the plan and how often members had problems with the plan.
-Includes how much the plan's performance has improved (if at all) over time. - 3.
-Member experience with plan's drug services: Includes member ratings of the plan. - 4.
-Drug safety and accuracy of drug pricing: Includes how accurate the plan's pricing information is and how often members with certain medical conditions are prescribed drugs in a way that is safer and clinically recommended for their condition.
+- 1. Drug plan customer service: How well the plan handles member calls and questions. - 2.
+Member complaints and changes in the drug plan's performance: How often members had problems with the plan.
+Includes how much the plan's performance improved (if at all) over time. - 3.
+Member experience with drug plan: Member ratings of the plan. - 4.
+Drug safety and accuracy of drug pricing: How accurate the plan's pricing information is and how often members with certain medical conditions are prescribed drugs in a way that's safer and clinically recommended for their condition.

-For plans covering both health and drug services, the overall rating for quality and performance covers all of the topics above.
+For plans that cover both health services and prescription drugs, the overall rating for quality and performance covers all of the topics above.

-You can compare the quality of care and services given by health care providers and Medicare plans nationwide by visiting Medicare.gov or by calling your State Health Insurance Assistance Program (SHIP).
-See pages 125-128 for the phone number.
+You can compare the quality of health care providers and Medicare plan services nationwide by visiting Medicare.gov or by calling your State Health Insurance Assistance Program (SHIP).
+See pages 109-112 for the phone number.